 The Climate Change (Scotland) Act 2009 places a duty on public bodies to act sustainability and meet emissions targets including a requirement to achieve at least an 80% reduction in greenhouse gas emissions by 2050 (over 1990 levels).
-This figure is likely to increase to 90% by 2050 when the Climate Change Bill, published in June 2017 becomes legislation in 2019.
+This figure is likely to increase to 90% by 2050 when the Climate Change Bill, published in June 2017 becomes legislation.

 The commitment to the creation of a low carbon place is reiterated in Scottish Planning Policy.
-The agent's submissions regard national policy as being significant and supportive of this proposal where this development, as a proven technology providing a source of safe and locally produced renewable energy for many years, will make a significant contribution towards renewable energy production at the national and local level.
+The applicants submissions regard national policy as being significant and supportive of this proposal where this development, as a proven technology providing a source of safe and locally produced renewable energy for many years, will make a significant contribution towards renewable energy production at the national and local level.
+Whilst it is noted that some targets have been met for renewable energy production it is noted that the Scottish Governments guidance in pursuit of renewables has not diminish support for renewable energy proposals.